Memory

 This history item is generated based on the ProposalReactionLog where the reaction is accept.
 See also: econsimulacra.logs.base.ProposalReactionLog, econsimulacra.envs.base.Environment._process_reactions(agent_id, reactions)

-class econsimulacra.memory.base.SetPriceHistoryItem(item_name, old_price, new_price, time, time_step)[source]
+class econsimulacra.memory.memory_items.SetPriceHistoryItem(item_name, old_price, new_price, time, time_step)[source]

 Bases: object